Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 To develop a coaching culture, it’s important to consider a range of ‘phases’ that are all driven by organisational context.
 These will include as a minimum:

 Once these are addressed, practitioners can focus on the practical aspects of working through who will deliver the coaching and how this is to be implemented.

 Coaching may be delivered by members of staff or by external coaches.
-The findings from our 2020 Learning and skills at work survey illustrate that line managers are most likely to take the main responsibility for delivering coaching.
+The findings from our Learning and skills at work surveys illustrate that line managers are most likely to take the main responsibility for delivering coaching.

 Typically, organisations apply coaching as a day-to-day management activity, embedded into one-to-one meetings and performance conversations.
 An issue that is often raised is how effectively managers can coach their own staff, given the power relationship and the need for some distance and impartiality in the coaching relationship.

 Coaching can be a challenging activity for both internal and external coaches.
 Those involved in coaching need structured opportunities to reflect on their practice, either in one-to-one or group sessions.
 Such opportunities can provide support and help coaches continuously to develop their skills, while they can also act as an important quality assurance activity for organisations and a source of organisational learning about issues addressed in coaching sessions.

 Where a combination of coaching responsibilities exist, it can be helpful if internal and external coaches share supervision arrangements and have opportunities to discuss coaching generally.
 This enables external coaches to attain a better understanding of the organisation and to share their perspectives on what is happening within the organisation.